REGISTER YOUR INTEREST

 MaCROeconomics

 Macroeconomics takes a system-view of the economy.
 If microeconomics is looking at the individual trees, macroeconomics is looking at the forest.
 This subject looks at macroeconomics from an explicitly Post-Keynesian perspective.
-As such, it recognises the importance of fundamental uncertainty, the significance of a monetary economy, realism of assumptions, historical path-dependence, political power and much more.
-In particular, Post Keynesians usually reject the dogma that macroeconomics is really just aggregated microeconomics given issues such as emergence and downward reconstitutive causation from the macroeconomic level to the microeconomic level.
+As such, it recognises the importance of fundamental uncertainty, the significance of a monetary economy, realism of assumptions, institutions, historical path-dependence, and the role of political power.

-Design: This subject is taught in ‘flipped classroom’ mode whereby you first view an online lecture at a time convenient to you, then undertake some suggested reading and then participate in a weekly 90 minute tutorial zoom discussion (with a short break at the 45 minute mark).
-Tutorial sizes have a maximum upper limit of 19 people (and in practice are typically less) in order to generate a conversational, easy-going and genuinely interactive experience.
+Design: view (or listen) to a pre-recorded online lecture at a time convenient to you, then undertake some suggested reading and then participate via zoom or in-person in a weekly 90 minute tutorial zoom discussion (with a short break at the 45 minute mark) where we work through some preset questions and where you pose your own questions, comments and critiques.
+Tutorial sizes have a maximum upper limit of 19 people in order to generate a conversational, easy-going and genuinely interactive experience.
 The lectures and readings are all downloadable and may be done whenever you like.
 The lectures can either be viewed, or simply listened to as podcasts.
 On-one-one help is provided whenever you need to clarify anything.

 Dates and times